 Your accommodation, Rancho Baiguate, will offer you an oasis of relaxation after all the action.

-Adventures through the diverse nature of the Dominican Republic
+Adventures through the Dominican Republic’s diverse nature

-Choose from five different day trip options
+Choose your adventures from five options

 Many different activities to experience